KenThumi/tasking/README.md

-# Neighborhood Application
+# Tasking Application

 ## Description
 Welcome to this application.
-Upon login a user is required to add their neighbourhood so as to
+This is an app whereby the emoloyer can task employee
-post see posts, business, health/police depts and people in their neighborhood.
+and the employee can update task progress.

 ## Author
 - [Kenneth Thumi](https://github.com/KenThumi)